stellarwp/pup/docs/commands.md

 | `--dev` | **Optional.** Whether or not this is a dev build.
 Using this option will result in a dev version number. |

 ## `pup zip`

+Runs the full `pup` set of commands to create a zip file.

 This command is a wrapper command for the whole zipping process.
 You can see its [flow of commands](/docs/flow.md) for more information on which commands it runs and when.